bancaditalia/BeforeIT.jl/docs/src/index.md

 - [Marco Benedetti](https://www.bankit.art/people/marco-benedetti)
 - [Sara Corbo](https://www.bankit.art/people/sara-corbo) for the logo design
 - [Andrea Gentili](https://www.bankit.art/people/andrea-gentili) for suggesting the name of the pakege
+- [Arnau Quera-Bofarull](https://github.com/arnauqb) for help in the deployment of the documentation

 ## Disclaimer